 Through the use of video, HR organizations have been able to enhance their onboarding processes in the following ways:

-If you’re interested in learning more ways that video can enhance employee onboarding and new hire training at your company, read our white paper, 15 Ways To Enhance Employee Onboarding With Video, or contact the Panopto team for a free 30-day trial of our video platform.
+If you’re interested in learning more ways that video can enhance employee onboarding and new hire training at your company, read our white paper, 15 Ways To Enhance Employee Onboarding With Video, or contact the Panopto team for a free trial of our video platform.